Trial of Mike Madigan: Background

-Mike Madigan is indicted on 23 charges, while his close confidant and co-defendant Mike McClain is indicted on six charges.
+Mike Madigan was indicted on 23 charges, while his close confidant and co-defendant Mike McClain is indicted on six charges.
 A 117-page grand jury indictment holds that Madigan led what is called the "Madigan Enterprise", which was designed to empower him and enrich his allies as well.
 Madigan lost a motion to dismiss his bribery charges, as he cited the U.S. Supreme Court decision in the 2024 case Snyder v.
 United States.

 The indictment came after over a decade of FBI and prosecutors investigating and digging for evidence.

 Madigan was the Speaker of the Illinois House of Representatives for nearly four decades, and was considered the political boss of the state.

 Assistant U.S. attorneys Sarah Streicker and Julia Schwartz are prosecuting the case.
 The Madigan legal team is led by Daniel Collins, Tom Breen and Todd Pugh, and McClain’s legal team is led by Patrick Cotter, John Mitchell and David Niemeier.